aramlaka/aramlaka.github.io/_posts/2019-04-01-welcome-to-jekyll.markdown

 #=> prints 'Hi, Akhil' to STDOUT.
 {% endhighlight %}

-Now recruiters, please dont spam my inbox all at once.

 I see this as a source of motivation and things to come.
 When I have something interesting to say I will say it here!